Aruna Shanbaug case: Attack

-On 27 November 1973, Shanbaug, then 25 years old, was sexually assaulted by Sohanlal Bhartha Walmiki, a sweeper on contract at the King Edward Memorial Hospital.
-Sohanlal attacked her while she was changing clothes in the hospital basement.
-He choked her with a dog chain and raped her.
-This cut off oxygen to her brain, resulting in a brain stem contusion, cervical cord injury, and cortical blindness.
-She was discovered at 7:45 am the following morning by a cleaner.
+On 27 November 1973, Shanbaug, then 25 years old, was sexually assaulted by Sohanlal Valmiki, a janitor on contract at King Edward Memorial Hospital.
+The attack occurred while she was changing out of her uniform in the hospital basement at the end of her shift.
+Medical examination revealed that Valmiki choked her with a dog chain, and sodomized her after realising that Shanbaug was menstruating.